-Make sure you double check your grades on the course site on Canvas from time to time, as these are the grades from which the final is computed.
-If there is a typo (or else), is your responsibility to alert me in a timely fashion.
+Make sure you double check your grades on Canvas from time to time, as these are the grades from which the final grade is computed.
+If there is a typo (or anything else), it is your responsibility to let me know.